nafnu/MyResume/Readme.md

 ### References and adaptation explanations
 • Simple CSS Tutorial (W3Schools): This tutorial was instrumental in my learning process, from basic concepts to advanced CSS techniques.
-• Color Scheme Generator (MyColor.Space): I used this tool to select a color palette for my CV.
+• Color Scheme Generator (MyColor.Space): I used this tool to select a colour palette for my CV.
 • Simple Text Animations Using HTML & CSS (YouTube): This video helped me implement text animations on my website.
 • Bootstrap Components (Bootstrap Documentation): I used several Bootstrap components with customizations to enhance the site's functionality and appearance.

 ## User testing
 Two individuals tested my website: one was a relative with a degree in Computer Science, and the other was a friend who has a UX/UI course.

-• The first tester, the Computer Science graduate, praised the homepage design, particularly the smooth flow of content when the site was resized.
+• The first tester, a Computer Science graduate, praised the homepage design, particularly the smooth flow of content when the site was resized.
 He appreciated how the layout adapted seamlessly, providing a pleasant user experience.
 • The second tester, the copywriter, highlighted the advantage of dividing the content into distinct sections, which made the website much more readable compared to a dense block of text.
 Both testers reported no major issues with the site.